Butoh Workshop Summer 2026 in Pariswith Juju Alishina

 Maria Carolina de Lacerda Werneck, Brazil

-: participated in the July 2025 internship
+: participated in the July 2025 workshop

 Rie Sakamoto (Japanese), Angles, France

-: participated in the July 2025 internship
+: participated in the July 2025 workshop

 Anna Juniewicz from Warsaw, Poland

-"I really enjoyed the instructor and her teaching method, the combination of physical training and discussions/reflections.
-The venue was very comfortable, with a good floor, and surprisingly private.
+" I really liked the teacher and the way of her work, the combination of physical training and talk/reflexions.The venue was very comfortable, with a good floor, and surprisingly private.
 The location couldn't have been better.
-The organization was very good; we received all the necessary information, and the timing of the emails was also excellent (a short reminder just before the workshop).
-The participants were an interesting mix of people, each bringing something valuable to the workshop, and they were all kind and open."
+The organization was very good, we were provided with all the necessary information and the timing of emails was also great (a short reminder right before the workshop).
+The participants were an interesting mix of people, each of them bringing something valuable to the workshop, and they were all kind and open. "

 Juliette Guinle from Toulouse, France

-"Juju Alishina's professional approach and benevolent presence created an environment conducive to self-expression.
-I felt supported, not judged.
-Overall, I thoroughly enjoyed this workshop, as it enriched my dance practice considerably: I was seeking a different way to understand the body and movement, and Butoh allowed me to explore this without any pressure, setting aside institutional technical expectations.
-The workshop's organization was fluid, comprehensive, and thorough; we were able to cover a great deal."
+I was looking for a different way of looking at the body and movement, and Butoh allowed me to touch on this, without any pressure, leaving aside institutional technical expectations.
+The organization of the workshop was fluid, complete and serious, and we were able to go through a lot. "

 Professional Butoh workshop in Paris